eleclib/DE-BugList/README.md

 - place-point makes buildings placed far from target point, even with small placement zone size
 - map eyecandy (tree on water) causing game crash upon hovering with mouse
 - setting promotional picture for a mod to make mod public, game crashes
-- game crash without error box if constant is undefined
 - villagers going to boar on opposite part of map regardless of LOS (uncapped max hunt distance).
 - DUC searching for Ally markets not returning the market (fixed in earlier PUP build?)
 - extreme ai doesnt shoot arrows (garrisoned) when upping to next age